-3.5 NOTIFICATION TO PARTIES
+3.5 Notification to parties

 When a complaint is received, the Chief Executive Officer will provide notifications to the complainant and the respondent, in accordance with the requirements of the Local Government Act 2019 (NT) and Local Government (General) Regulations 2021 (NT).
+A copy of the complaint will be provided to the respondent.

-The Chief Executive Officer carries out the role of secretariat in relation to a complaint and communicates with complainant, respondent, and any relevant witnesses on behalf of the Council or council panel.
+The Chief Executive Officer carries out the role of secretariat in relation to a complaint and communicates with complainant, respondent, and any relevant witnesses on behalf of the Council or Council Panel.